Connect to Azure SQL Database using Microsoft Entra ID

-If you have a Microsoft Entra instance configured, you can connect to an Azure database with a Microsoft Entra authentication in dbForge Studio for SQL Server.
+If you have a Microsoft Entra instance configured, you can connect to an Azure database using Microsoft Entra authentication in dbForge Studio for SQL Server.

-In dbForge Studio for SQL Server, you can use the following authentication types of Microsoft Entra ID for connection:
+dbForge Studio for SQL Server supports the following Microsoft Entra ID authentication methods:

 • Microsoft Entra MFA